 - Gloves – gloves must be worn at all times during the event.

-- 3 pieces of upper body clothing (1 must be wind stopping material)
+- 3 pieces of upper body clothing (1 must be wind stopping material – can be carried in the pack)

 - 2 pieces of lower body clothing (1 must be wind stopping material)